 The following errors may occur during the schematic design:

-• Overlay of contact pads of elements.
-They seem to be connected, but in fact, they’re not.
-There’s no need to trivialize the size of the circuit.
-Minimizing the board — saves cost, size of the device, minimizing the circuit — will add errors and minimize readability.
+- Overlay of contact pads of elements.
+They seem to be connected, but in fact, they're not.
+There's no need to trivialize the size of the circuit.
+Minimizing the board saves cost, size of the device, and minimizing the circuit will add errors and minimize readability.

-You can always check track connections to contacts of the items on the Design Manager tab.
+You can always check track connections to the contacts of the items on the Design Manager tab.

 Conclusion

-After reading this article hope you've received knowledge and experience of using EasyEDA service.
-With this knowledge, you can design the schematic of your own device according to all the development rules.
+After reading this article hope you've gained knowledge and experience of using the EasyEDA service.
+With this knowledge, you can design the schematic of your device according to all the development rules.

-In the next article, you'll get familiar with the tools of simulating the schematic of your device.
+In the next article, you'll get familiar with the tools for simulating the schematic of your device.